After your decision to Travel to Ecuador, one of the first questions you may ask yourself is:

 Papallacta’s main attractions

-Papallacta is (historically) known, mainly for its thermal baths.
+Papallacta is (historically) mainly known for its thermal baths.
 Natural hot springs that are fed by the nearby volcano Antisana (5758m/18.891ft), the 4th highest of Ecuador.
-After the Chimborazo, Cotopaxi & Cayambe.
+After Mt.
+Chimborazo, Cotopaxi & Cayambe.

 Besides the springs though, Papallacta features beautiful natural surroundings.
 Ideal for hiking, biking, horse riding, just to hang around or a relaxing picnic.
-A healthy, inspiring natural outdoor region really.
+A healthy, inspiring outdoor area really.

 Is Papallacta worth a visit?
 Yes or No.